apollographql/rover/docs/source/subgraphs.md

 * Begin with a letter (capital or lowercase)
 * Include only letters, numbers, underscores (`_`), and hyphens (`-`)
-* Have fewer than 64 characters
+* Have a maximum of 64 characters

 </td>
 </tr>